 Student Growth Funding (332) - This program provides supplemental funding to school districts that have a growth in students over the previous school year.
 Pursuant to Ark.
 Code Ann. § 6-20-2305(c)(2)(A), student growth funding is comprised of four calculations.
-It is calculated as the sum of the following amounts: one-quarter (1/4) of the current foundation funding amount of per-student foundation as established by the General Assembly multiplied by the increase, if any, in the school district's previous fiscal year fourth quarter Average Daily Membership (ADM) compared to the fiscal year three-quarter ADM in the year prior to the aforementioned fourth quarter ADM; current fiscal year first quarter ADM compared to the prior fiscal year three-quarter ADM compared to the prior fiscal year three-quarter ADM; and current fiscal year third quarter ADM compared to the prior fiscal year three-quarter ADM.
+It is calculated as the sum of the following amounts: one-quarter (1/4) of the current foundation funding amount of per-student foundation as established by the General Assembly multiplied by the increase, if any, in the school district's previous fiscal year fourth quarter Average Daily Membership (ADM) compared to the fiscal year three-quarter ADM in the year prior to the aforementioned fourth quarter ADM; current fiscal year first quarter ADM compared to the prior fiscal year three-quarter ADM; current fiscal year second quarter ADM compared to the prior fiscal year third quarter ADM compared to the prior fiscal year third quarter ADM compared to the prior fiscal year third quarter ADM compared to the prior fiscal year third quarter ADM compared to the prior fiscal year third quarter ADM compared to the prior fiscal year third quarter ADM compared to the prior fiscal year third quarter ADM compared to the prior fiscal year three-quarter ADM.